minube/google-translate/README.md

-# google-translator
+# Google translate
-Class to call the Google Translator API
+Class to call the Google Translate API